FedericoTartarini/reproducible-research/README.md

 #### Latex

 Latex IDE and compiler installed locally on your machine.
-I recommend using Pycharm a plugin called [TeXiFy IDEA](https://plugins.jetbrains.com/plugin/9473-texify-idea) as IDE and [miktex](https://miktex.org) as Latex compiler
+I recommend using a PyCharm plugin called [TeXiFy IDEA](https://plugins.jetbrains.com/plugin/9473-texify-idea) as IDE and [miktex](https://miktex.org) as Latex compiler

-Alternatively you can push your code to Overleaf using git.
+Alternatively you can push your code to Overleaf using git and only use Overleaf.
 I would discourage you from doing this!
-Overleaf should only be used for the review
+Overleaf should only be used for the review.

 ## Useful Resources